neos-modding-group/neos-modding-group.github.io/auditing-process.md

 This is the process mod auditors follow when reviewing a new addition to the manifest.

+## Who Can Audit?
+Anyone!
+The people auditing mods are volunteers, and all help is appreciated.

 ## Pull Requests

 - Submissions are [pull requests] on this repository that add a new mod or mod version